Easy Caramel Apple Cookies – Soft, Chewy & Perfect for Fall

 A Sweet Fall Treat You’ll Want to Make on Repeat

-Plus, they’re ridiculously easy to make—mix, scoop, bake, and enjoy!
+Best of all, they’re ridiculously easy to make—just mix, scoop, bake, and enjoy!

 Want to make the best caramel apple cookies?
 I’ve got all the tips for getting that perfect soft and chewy texture.
 And don’t forget the caramel center—it takes these cookies to the next level!